pruner/cli/README.md

 ## Language & framework support
 Pruner supports several languages and frameworks.
 Pick the instructions for the language you want to use, to get started.

+**Note:** If you are only using Pruner for test-splitting and don't want to split based on timing data, all languages are supported out of the box, and no setup is required.

 ### `dotnet` (C# .NET, VB .NET)
 Instructions: https://github.com/pruner/cli/blob/main/docs/dotnet.md